ongres/stackgres/doc/content/en/04-administration-guide/02-cluster-creation/_index.md

     - sgObjectStorage: 'backupconfig1'
       cronSchedule: '*/5 * * * *'
       retention: 6
+    observability:
+      prometheusAutobind: true
   managedSql:
     scripts:
     - sgScript: cluster-scripts
   distributedLogs:
     sgDistributedLogs: 'distributedlogs'
-  prometheusAutobind: true
 EOF
 ```

-Notice that each resource has been defined with its own `name`, and is referenced in the StackGres cluster definition.
+Notice that each resource has been defined with its own name, and is referenced in the SGCluster definition.
 The order of the CR creation is relevant to successfully create a cluster, that is you create all resources, secrets, and permissions necessary before creating dependent resources.

-Another helpful configuration is the [prometheusAutobind: true]({{% relref "04-administration-guide/01-installation/02-installation-via-helm/01-operator-parameters" %}}) definition.
+Another helpful configuration is the [`prometheusAutobind`]({{% relref "04-administration-guide/01-installation/02-installation-via-helm/01-operator-parameters" %}}) set to `true`.
-This parameter automatically enables monitoring for our cluster.
+This parameter automatically enables monitoring for our cluster by integrating with the Prometheus operator.
-We can use this since we've installed the Prometheus operator on our Kubernetes environment.
+The StackGres operator will breate the necessary PodMonitor to scrape the cluster's Pods.

-Awesome, now you can sit back and relax while the SGCluster is spinning up.
+Awesome, now you can sit back and relax while the SGCluster's Pods are spinning up.

-While the cluster is being created, you may notice a blip in the distributed logs server, where a container is restarted.
-This behavior is caused by a re-configuration which requires a container restart, and only temporarily pauses the log collection.
-No logs are lost, since they are buffered on the source pods.

-Have a look at [Connecting to the Cluster]({{% relref "04-administration-guide/02-connecting-to-the-cluster" %}}), to see how to connect to the created Postgres cluster.
+Have a look at [Connecting to the Cluster]({{% relref "04-administration-guide/03-connecting-to-the-cluster" %}}), to see how to connect to the created Postgres cluster.